 Expert Opinion“That just over a quarter of respondents say they are likely to continue cycling post Covid-19 is quite telling about the safety of our roads, particularly before the pandemic.

 “The Government says there’s a once in a lifetime opportunity to change habits.
 Given the survey’s findings and Ministers’ pledge to increase cycling and walking rates we now hope that the number of people who feel safe to cycle increases, leading to permanent change.”
-Peter Lorence - Associate Solicitor
+Peter Lorence - Senior Associate Solicitor

 Find out more about Irwin Mitchell's work in promoting safer cycling and supporting bike riders following accidents at our cycling section.